Cyclone George: Northern Territory

 Starting on 7 March, the Gunbalanya Health Clinic began warning residents of a possible melioidosis outbreak resulting from the floods.
 They urged residents to wear shoes and wash their hands before eating to avoid infection.
 More than a dozen people contracted the disease over the following weeks, with two dying as a result.
 Three others were hospitalised in the Royal Darwin Hospital.
 Reconstruction of roads in and around Darwin began by 9 March; however, portions of the Arnhem Highway remained under water.
 The Department of Planning and Infrastructure stated that a 15 m bridge would have to be constructed over the West Alligator River where a culvert collapsed.
-The A$1.2 million (US$950,000) bridge was completed on 5 April and allowed Arnhem Highway to completely re-open.
+The $1.2 million bridge was completed on 5 April and allowed Arnhem Highway to completely re-open.
 Repair work on roads continued for more than a month, with additional rains in the following weeks creating additional potholes.
 A week after the floods, there was some concern over a delay in aid from the government; however, authorities assured that supplies would be provided in a timely manner once need assessments were complete.
 The Salvation Army began collecting supplies for the 90 people rendered homeless by 13 March with additional requests for assistance made to the Australian Red Cross.
 Shipments of supplies to Gunbalanya began on 20 March, with a total of 14 flights scheduled over two days.
-The airlifts brought more than A$200,000 (US$158,000) worth of goods, consisting of mattresses, blankets, sheets, refrigerators, washing machines, and stoves, to the community.
+The airlifts brought more than $200,000 worth of goods, consisting of mattresses, blankets, sheets, refrigerators, washing machines, and stoves, to the community.

 Western Australia

 On 9 March, Prime Minister John Howard announced that persons injured by the storm or those whom lost their home would be eligible for funding through the Australian Government Disaster Recovery Payment program.
-The initiative ultimately provided 530 people with a collective A$630,000 (US$497,700) in aid.
+The initiative ultimately provided 530 people with a collective $630,000 in aid.

 After Cyclone George struck the Pilbara coast, a relief fund was set up to help the victims of the storm.
-Mining companies, business, and residents all donated money to assist with the cause, and within 48 hours the town of Port Hedland was able to raise just over A$520,000 (US$410 in 2007; $ USD).
-BHP Billiton also helped recover Port Hedland by giving the local government $1 million A$ each year which will fund for a large part of an enhancement scheme with the Western Australian State Government to improve the town's appearance.
+Mining companies, business, and residents all donated money to assist with the cause, and within 48 hours the town of Port Hedland was able to raise just over $520,000 BHP also helped recover Port Hedland by giving the local government $1 million each year which will fund for a large part of an enhancement scheme with the Western Australian State Government to improve the town's appearance.
 Schools in South Hedland remained closed due to safety concerns about the damage caused by cyclones George and Jacob until 19 March, after the local community joined in a massive clean-up.

-In commemoration of the deaths that took place, the Fortescue Metal Groups commissioned the McNally Newton Landscape Architects to construct a memorial in South Hedland.
+In commemoration of the deaths that took place, the Fortescue Metals Group commissioned the McNally Newton Landscape Architects to construct a memorial in South Hedland.
 Acclaimed sculptor Ron Gomboc designed a 12 m twisted, steel monument for the project.
 The memorial was opened in March 2009, two years after the storm.